Year of the Dog serial novel

 He tightened his arm around her.
 “You won’t live with strangers.
 You’ll live here with me.”

-They sat in silence for several more minutes, but then Aunt Nell’s eyes began to flutter closed.
+They sat in silence for several more minutes, but then Auntie Nell’s eyes began to flutter closed.

 She yawned.
 “That’s a good idea.”

-“Take a nap on …” He was about to say, my bed, but Aunt Nell simply pulled away from Ashwin to immediately go prone on the sofa.
+“Take a nap on …” He was about to say, my bed, but Auntie Nell simply pulled away from Ashwin to immediately go prone on the sofa.

 He stood and tucked her legs up, then went to rummage in one of his boxes for a blanket to cover her with.
 She was already fast asleep, but her face looked more lined than he remembered.